Jamaica is the third largest Caribbean island with distinct local culture and amazing nature.

 - Hutchinson's Hole - Saint Ann.
 Large sinkhole with bad fame.
 Serial killer Lewis Hutchinson used to throw his victims here in the 18th century.
 Also later many have fallen into this hole.
 Sinkhole is some 98 m deep.
 Upper entrance is just 5 by 3 m wide, but with the depth it becomes larger until reaching 18 by 25 m size.

 - Dunn's River Falls - Saint Ann.
-Approximately 55 m tall waterfall with many cascades and spectacular travertine formations.
+Approximately 55 m tall waterfall with many cascades and spectacular tufa formations.
 Waterfall ends directly in the sea.
 Popular tourist destination, tourists enjoy climbing the falls.

 - YS Falls - Saint Elizabeth.
 Secluded, some 37 m tall waterfall with seven cascades.
 Waterfall is fed by natural springs.